ThePaleBlueDot405/mpdte-college-predictor/README.md

 **This project was not built to scale or become a product.** I made it for myself to understand my own MPDTE counselling options.
 I'm sharing it publicly on the off-chance that even one student finds it useful.
 That's enough for me.

-**This was built with AI assistance (Claude Sonnet by Anthropic).** I am not a professional developer.
+**This was built with AI assistance (Claude Sonnet by Anthropic).**I am a student and this project was built primarily for personal use.
 The code was generated with AI help, guided by what I needed.
 I'm being upfront about this because I think honesty matters more than credit.

 ---